-The new magicJack WiFi is expected to add other functions and the company is also expected to revamped the magicJack login account area to make it much more user friendly.
+The new magicJack WiFi is expected to add other functions and the company is also expected to revamped the my magicJack account login account area to make it much more user friendly.
 In addition to providing high-quality phone service through the user’s high-speed Internet connection, the magicJack WiFi should be able to act as a Wi-Fi access point when it is plugged into a cable or DSL modem.
 Additionally, rumors have said the device will be able to receive Wi-Fi for cable and satellite boxes thus allowing them to use Internet for video on demand purposes.

 This new magicJack device is anticipated to be one of the most widely accepted and utilized VoIP phone products ever.
 Of course all of the WiFi on demand video and access point features are just rumors and nobody knows if they will actually come to fruition or not. magicJack is well known for over promising on updated versions and not producing what they had hoped to.
 So be sure to check the official features once the device is actually released.